The tools and services we use

 They also have an option for photos, videos and sound effects which, combined with the video, takes your production up a level.

-I use the stock in almost every video I make mixed up with my own footage and it’s one of the easiest products for me to recommend as the quality and variety gets better and better every day.
+We use the stock in almost every video we make mixed up with our own footage and it’s one of the easiest products for us to recommend as the quality and variety gets better and better every day.

-Check out the (old) video I made on it to learn more.
+Check out the (old) video that Ed made on it to learn more.

-Ive been using Shutterstock for images, photos and graphics since 2014 at the production company.
+We’ve been using Shutterstock for images, photos and graphics since 2014 at the business production side of Film Booth.

 The quality is very high, their terms and conditions don’t have any confusing loopholes and their team have been very helpful.